 drwxr-xr-x. root root unconfined_u:object_r:httpd_sys_content_t:s0 apps drwxr-xr-x. root root unconfined_u:object_r:httpd_log_t:s0 logs drwxr-xr-x. root root unconfined_u:object_r:httpd_cache_t:s0 cache

 You now have a secure web application, with files the reside outside of the default locations.
 A lot of administrators disable SELinux thinking it prevents them from configuring the server based on their own requirements.
-Even a lot of vendors ask you to disable it, since it may be viewed as too difficult or time consuming to guide the adminitrators through it.
+Even a lot of vendors ask you to disable it, since it may be viewed as too difficult or time-consuming to guide the administrators through it.

 SELinux is a crucial layer in securing your server.
 And as mentioned in the beginning, it should never be disabled.
 It provides protections beyond what firewalls and other layers can provide.
-It's better to learn how easy it is to utilize, than to open security wholes.
+It’s better to learn how easy it is to utilize than to open security holes.

 The goal of this tutorial was to show just how easy manipulating SELinux is to fit your environments requirements.
 I hope the example was helpful enough to show how easy it is.